Financial-Times/contact-organiser/README.md

-# Team Organiser
+# Contact Organiser

-A user interface for updating custodian teams of our systems.
+A user interface for updating inforamtion about the custodians of our systems.

 ## Local Dev
 Run `npm start`